 This year’s supplemental operating budget that was sent to the Governor’s desk on March 12th made several investments in education, particularly for local effort assistance and early learning.
 One hundred eighteen school districts will each receive their share of $45.8 million in additional local effort assistance due to higher than expected property values in those districts.
 On a smaller scale, the budget includes $4 million for grants to small school districts, tribal compact schools, and public charter schools who are less or not at all reliant on local levy dollars.

 As mentioned previously, the budget did contain provisions related to our priorities.
 Most notably, it allocated $31.8 million to add additional school counselors in high poverty elementary schools.
 It also set aside $150,000 for WASC’s dual credit workgroup, which will likely prove cost-effective given the scope of work.
-Finally, an additional $1.9 million set aside in the budget will increase districts ability to access safety net funding to serve students with disabilities.
+Finally, an additional $1.9 million set aside in the budget will increase districts ability to access safety net funding to serve students with disabilities. *Of these three priority investments, only special education safety net funding survived the Governor’s veto.

 Other Noteworthy Legislation